zainabmelh/guide-articles/articles/Certificates/passing-values-to-functions-with-arguments/index.md

 ---
-title: "Passing Values to Functions with Arguments"
+title: Passing Values To Functions with Arguments
-parent: "certificates-guide"
 ---
 `Parameters` are variables that act as placeholders for the values that are to be input to a function when it is called.
 When a function is defined, it is typically defined along with one or more parameters.
 The actual values that are input (or "_passed_") into a function when it is called are known as `arguments`.

 Here is a function with two parameters, `param1` and `param2`: